nambse/sefaesendemir-scandiwebtask/README.md

 ## Description

-In this project I have followed the given figma design and developed the desired design.
+In this project I have followed the given figma design and coded the desired design.

 I have used several dependencies in this project.
 Purpose of these dependencies are explained below.